bmndc/nokia-leo/README.md

 ## Before making the decision

-**BEWARE OF COUNTERFEIT DEVICES!** Many KaiOS devices, such as the Nokia 8110 4G, 2720 Flip and 6300 4G are being sold at numerous tech stores and online sites for amazingly cheap prices; those turned out to be counterfeits and did not bring the experiences that people expected, and the store gets away with it as you wouldn't be able to get a refund.
+**BEWARE OF COUNTERFEIT DEVICES!** Many KaiOS devices, such as the Nokia 8110 4G, 2720 Flip and 6300 4G are being sold at numerous tech stores and online sites for amazingly cheap prices; those turn out to be counterfeits and did not bring the experiences that people expected, and the store gets away with it as you wouldn't be able to get a refund.

 To spot out the counterfeits: